aerobounce/homebrew-mpv-build/README.md

     - It used to do so.
 Now not: [mpv 0.30 #45854](https://github.com/Homebrew/homebrew-core/pull/45854#discussion_r341953284)

 # Why
-- mpv formula has been removed from homebrew-core as of this commit.
+1. mpv formula has been removed from homebrew-core as of this commit.
     - [mpv: migrate to Homebrew/cask](https://github.com/Homebrew/homebrew-core/commit/41444d526c40b93069b7f0c5414539deb0534179)
-- As of [mpv 0.30 #45854](https://github.com/Homebrew/homebrew-core/pull/45854), mpv is back.
+2. As of [mpv 0.30 #45854](https://github.com/Homebrew/homebrew-core/pull/45854), mpv is back with some changes.
-    - Obviously it's better to run a tap as it's completely unpredictable what changes would happen.
+    - Now obviously it's better to run a tap as it's completely unpredictable what changes would happen.
-    - **Completely Pointless** to follow somebody else's policy for what you use everyday frequently.
+    - **Completely pointless** to follow somebody else's policy for what you use everyday frequently.
-- **Building mpv is quite lightweight than you think.
-It's very well structured project!**